Sephley/docs/docs/zusatz-pruefung.md

 - run the script `HRACCESS_Create.sql`.
 It will likely not work due to certain permissions.
 Add the required permissions to the file `CONFIG_DATABASE.sql`.
 - run the script `HRACCESS_LOAD_DATA.sql`.
 This will take a while.
 - run the script `HRACCESS_COUNT_ROWS.sql` This verifies if the Data was loaded
 - create a linux user called `m141fed`.
-Use the follwing command:
+Run the following command as root:
 ```
 useradd -p $(openssl passwd -1 m141fed) -s /bin/bash m141fed -d /home/m141fed
 ```